mviereck/x11docker/README.md

  - Security layer for software that may be malicious in worst case.
 Examples: Internet browser with Javascript enabled, or wine with Windows applications.

 x11docker already restricts process capabilities.
 You can additionally restrict access to CPU and RAM with option `--limit`.
 As default `--limit` restricts to 50% of available CPUs and 50% of currently free RAM.
-Another amount can be specified with `--limit=FACTOR` with a `FACTOR` greater than zero and less than or equal 1.
+Another amount can be specified with `--limit=FACTOR` with a `FACTOR` greater than zero and less than or equal one.

 For more custom fine tuning have a look at [Docker documentation: Limit a container's resources](https://docs.docker.com/config/containers/resource_constraints).

 **NOTE**: Internet access is allowed per default.
 You can disable internet access with `--no-internet`.

 **WARNING**: There is no restriction that can prevent the container from flooding the hard disk in Docker's container partition or in shared folders.

 ### Security and feature check
 To check container isolation and some feature options use image `x11docker/check` and try out with several options.